modalitysystems/modalitysoftware-docs/TWAPerformance/TAC-comparison.md

 <img src="images/no.png" width="25" height="25"> TWA Support - TWA does not currently differentiate between scheduled and adhoc.

-#### Meetings Participated Scheduled + Meetings Participated Adhoc
+#### Total Meetings Participated

+The number of meetings joined (not unique meeting count). if 2 users joined a meeting, this represents 2 meeting joins, not one.
-If you sum the sum of meetings participated scheduled and meetings participated adhoc, you get a number that matches (or very close to) the TWA Performance metric.
-This does not equal the meetings participated column (we believe a MSFT bug).
+If you sum this column, you get the Meetings Participated number from the headlines above (or very close to).

 <img src="images/yes.png" width="25" height="25"> TWA Support - [SQL Validation](tac-sql/total-meetings-participated.sql).